abpframework/abp/docs/en/Migration-Guides/Abp-7_4.md

 This is a breaking change for microservice solutions because of the following two reasons and it should be considered:

 * `IdentityUserIntegrationService` provides non-authorized services.
-This is not breaking the application, but should be taken care of.
+This is not breaking the application but should be taken care of.
 Since, everyone can use the service to retrieve some information for a certain user (for example, the role names of a user).
 * Secondly, since integration services are not exposed by default anymore as explained in the *Exposing Integration Services* section above, you should explicitly enable exposing integration services.
 Otherwise, the operation will fail and you'll get a `404` error from the identity microservice.

 To expose integration services and controllers, you can configure the `AbpAspNetCoreMvcOptions` and set the `ExposeIntegrationServices` property as *true* in the `ConfigureServices` method of your [module class](../Module-Development-Basics.md):